atom-minimap/minimap/README.md

 * `Scroll Animation`: Enable animations when scrolling the editor by clicking on the Minimap.
 * `Scroll Animation Duration`: Duration of the scroll animation when clicking on the Minimap.
 * `Use Hardware Acceleration`: If checked the Minimap scroll is done using a `translate3d` transform, otherwise the `translate` transform is used. (default=true)
+* `Absolute Mode`: When enabled the minimap uses an absolute positioning, letting the editor's content flow below the minimap.
+  Note that this setting will do nothing if `Display Minimap On Left` is also enabled.

 For instance the following result is obtained by setting a `Char Height` of `1px`: